miccec/scTHI/README.md

 ````
 ### Documentation and examples

-Visti the [wiki page](https://github.com/miccec/scTHI/wiki) for guided examples of use.
+Visit the [wiki page](https://github.com/miccec/scTHI/wiki) for guided examples of use.